syncfusion-content/asp.net-core-docs/aspnet-core/ReportWriter/Getting-Started.md

 ## Parameters for Report

-`SetParameters` methods can be used with Report writer to generate the file format report based on parameters.
+`SetParameters` methods can be used with report writer to generate the file format report based on parameters.
 The below sample code explains passing the parameter based on the information received from client.

 {% highlight C# %}
 public class HomeController : Controller